1983–84 Brentford F.C. season: Season summary

 Player/assistant manager Ron Harris was replaced with former Brentford manager Frank Blunstone in October 1983 and Harris later remarked that it had been an acrimonious parting.
 An ever-increasing list of injuries and suspensions led manager Fred Callaghan to make a number of signings during the final two months of 1983, including new captain Ian Bolton for £2,000 and previously on-loan defender Paul Roberts from Millwall for a £10,000 fee.
 Stan Bowles came out of retirement to assist the team on a non-contract basis.
 The signings had an effect, with the Bees going four matches undefeated in late December 1983 and early January 1984 to rise out of the relegation places.
-Defeats in the following two matches led chairman Martin Lange to act and sack manager Fred Callaghan on 2 February, though he paid tribute to Callaghan by stating that Callaghan could "leave the club proud in the knowledge that he leaves the club far better equipped than when he arrived".
+Defeats in the following two matches led chairman Martin Lange to act and sack manager Fred Callaghan on 2 February.
+Lange paid tribute to Callaghan by stating that Callaghan could "leave the club proud in the knowledge that he leaves the club far better equipped than when he arrived".

-Assistant Frank Blunstone took caretaker charge of the team for one match before the appointment of former Leicester City manager Frank McLintock on 9 February, who installed former Brentford player John Docherty as his assistant.
-McLintock took over a club in 21st position with 20 matches to play and conducted an overhaul of the playing staff, selling centre back Alan Whitehead and bringing in right back Bobby Fisher midfielder Tommy Finney from Cambridge United, plus Nigel Gray and Bill Roffey on loan.
+Assistant Frank Blunstone took caretaker charge of the team for one match before the appointment of former Leicester City manager Frank McLintock on 9 February.
+McLintock installed former Brentford player John Docherty as his assistant.
+McLintock took over a club in 21st position with 20 matches to play and conducted an overhaul of the playing staff, selling central defender Alan Whitehead and bringing in right back Bobby Fisher and midfielder Tommy Finney from Cambridge United, plus Nigel Gray and Bill Roffey on loan.
 Attacker Bob Booker was recalled to the starting lineup, Ian Bolton and Tony Mahoney were dropped, Terry Bullivant and Graham Wilkins departed on loan and Stan Bowles retired for a second time.

 A slight upturn in form meant that Brentford went into their final match of the season versus Walsall perched atop the relegation zone in 20th place and needing a victory, but a 1–1 draw was all that could be mustered.
-Circumstances transpired that 21st-place Scunthorpe United's 1–1 draw on the same day meant that the Iron would need to win their final match of the season by seven goals, which effectively guaranteed the Bees' safety.
-Brentford's Third Division status was retained when Scunthorpe United lost their final match of the season on the following Tuesday night.
+Circumstances transpired that 21st-place Scunthorpe United's 1–1 draw on the same day, in their penultimate match of the season, meant that the Iron needed to win their final match by a margin of seven goals to secure their safety.
+Brentford's Third Division status was retained when Scunthorpe United lost in their season finale on the following Tuesday night.